-But God’s promises are not automatic, Jesus says.
-“If you were the children of Abraham you would be doing the works of Abraham.”
-The great patriarch, a nomad, found God’s promises revealed from place to place.
-He discovered the works of God in time.
+But “If you were the children of Abraham you would be doing the works of Abraham,” Jesus says.
+Abraham was a nomad who found God’s promises revealed from place to place.
+He discovered God’s plan in time.
 So must we.

 John’s gospel was written well after the temple and Jerusalem itself were destroyed by the Romans in 70 AD.
-Jews and Jewish Christians in his time, “descendants of Abraham” may have longed for the restoration of ancient structures now gone and the surety they found in them.
+Jews and Jewish Christians at this time, “descendants of Abraham”, were in a time of radical transition.
+Many may have longed for the restoration of ancient structures now gone and the surety they found in them.

-Does that sound like our times?
+Does their time sound like ours ?
 We’re called to have Abraham’s faith, a mystic faith.
-In our first reading today from the Book of Daniel three children thrown into the fiery furnace in Babylon sing in the flames.
+In our first reading today from the Book of Daniel three children thrown into the fiery furnace in Babylon, their land of exile, sing in the flames.

 Is God telling us to do that today?
 Sing in the flames and God will lead us on.